 Are you looking for a little city guide to Graz?
-From wandering around the alien architecture of the Kunsthaus Graz to climbing up the Schlossberg for the best views of the city below, this is a list of the best things to do in Graz
+From wandering around the alien architecture of the Kunsthaus Graz to climbing up the Schlossberg for the best views of the city below, these are the best things to do in Graz!

 Graz is different to other cities in Austria.